On the front lines of today’s Amazon warehouse walkout: a labor organizer fired, another COVID-19 case

 On a cloudy day at Amazon’s massive distribution center in Staten Island, where thousands of workers toil to pack boxes for deliveries to home-bound Americans around the country, the coronavirus hit home in a dramatic way.
-Early in the morning, the company texted employees about a second confirmed case of COVID-19 at the facility and, a few hours later, several dozen workers walked off the job to protest what they claim are a lack of protections—resulting in Amazon firing of one of the protest’s organizers at the end of a long afternoon.
+Early in the morning, the company texted employees about a second confirmed case of COVID-19 at the facility and, a few hours later, several dozen workers walked off the job to protest what they claim are a lack of protections—resulting in Amazon firing one of the protest’s organizers at the end of a long and exhausting afternoon.

 It wasn’t the hundreds of workers promised by organizers, but those who did participate—a mix of workers clocking out in solidarity, and others who weren’t coming in to work because of health and contagion fears—spoke about the stress of feeling unsafe and still being on the job when so many of their friends and neighbors are sheltering at home.